When does menopause start? That changes from woman to woman, but the average age for menopause is 51. Here’s everything you need to know.

 According to the North American Menopause Society, the average age for menopause is 51.

-But these averages tend to hide all sorts of nuances and differences.
+But averages like this hide all sorts of nuances and differences.

-Most women will usually experience menopause sometime between the ages of 40 and 58 – although it is possible for it to start sooner – and later, too.
+Most women will experience menopause sometime between the ages of 40 and 58—but it’s possible for it to start later, too.

-By the way, menopause can start much earlier – which can of course be really distressing for women who want to become mothers.
+Menopause can also start much earlier—which, of course, can be highly distressing for women who want to become mothers.

 How do you know when menopause starts?

-Well, perimenopause symptoms include irregular periods, hot flashes, mood swings, anxiety, insomnia, and night sweats (to name a few).
+Before this, you may have already been navigating the many perimenopause symptoms we so often catalog under menopause: hot flashes, mood swings, anxiety, insomnia, and night sweats (to name a few).

-It then changes to menopause when you haven’t had a period in 12 months.
+It becomes menopause when you haven’t had a period in 12 months.

-But if you’re experiencing any unusual symptoms that could be menopausal or perimenopausal, it can be worth speaking with a doctor, just in case it’s something else.
+But if you’re experiencing any unusual symptoms, it’s worth speaking with a doctor, just in case it’s something else.

-After all, the symptoms of menopause are very varied and change from person to person, so everyone’s journey of menopause is different.
+After all, these symptoms vary and can change from person to person—everyone’s journey of menopause is different (but equally valid).

 What are the 3 stages of menopause?

-As we’ve briefly mentioned, there are three stages to menopause: perimenopause (or pre-menopause), menopause, and postmenopause.
+As we’ve briefly mentioned, there are three stages to menopause: perimenopause, menopause, and postmenopause.

-Menopause begins with a stretch of about three to five years when your fertility hormones are slowly declining.
+Menopause begins with a stretch of about three to five years when your fertility hormones are slowly declining—this is perimenopause.

-During perimenopause, you may experience some of the classic symptoms of menopause starting, such as:
+During the perimenopause stage, you may experience some of the classic symptoms, like:

 Every woman is unique.